skovy/skovy.dev/content/blog/typescript-explained-in-javascript-extends/index.md

 }
 ```

-Similarly, if we wanted to declare an interface for the `AudioBook` class, it
+Similarly, we can declare an interface for the `AudioBook` class.
-would look like the following:

 ```typescript
 interface AudioBook extends Book {